LukasFuchs/GeoModBox.jl/docs/src/man/examples/PoissonVariablek.md

 # ----------------------------------------------------------------------- #
 ```

-In addition to the temperature and the heat source one needs to define two fields for the thermal conductivity, one for the horizontal and one for the vertical conductivity.
-The heat source and conductivity need to be assinged to the corresponding nodes.
+In addition to temperature and heat source terms, two fields must be defined for thermal conductivity—one for the horizontal and one for the vertical components.
+The heat source and thermal conductivity must be assigned to their corresponding grid nodes.

 ```Julia
 # Initialcondition ------------------------------------------------------ #